humanitec/terraform-provider-platform-orchestrator/docs/resources/environment.md

 ### Optional

 - `display_name` (String) The display name of the Environment.
+- `force_delete` (Boolean) When set to true, the environment will be deleted without a destroy deployment.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only